heschy/StarTrek-Library-BackEnd/README.md

 # StarTrek-Library-BackEnd
 The Library Modules of StarTrek Library.
-They are **not** executable.
+The Files are **not** executable.

 # Language - Sprache
 Available in: